Being an au pair was way different than I thought it would be.

 Body: Together we'll overcome the hurdles that are holding you back from making a move, whether it be fear, lack of confidence, uncertainty, or feeling overwhelmed by your options.

 Through 1:1 calls with AWA founder, Kat, we'll dive deep into all the good, the bad, and the messy aspects of life abroad, so you can make informed decisions and take the next right step.

 Now with 3 packages to choose from, find the mentorship program that best fits your needs!

 8. Use all your resources

 One of my favorite places to get extra info about being an au pair is through Edwina and Hanna at Au Pair, Oh Paris.

-Also make sure to talk to the former au paris of the family you are interested in.
+Also make sure to talk to the former au pars of the family you are interested in working for.

 They will be your biggest help in finding out what the family is really like.
 In my case I am my host families first au pair so I didn't have anyone to talk to about them.
 But I did as much research as I could.
 I friended them on Facebook and I FaceTimed and talked to my host mom nonstop!
 I found out as much as I could about them before I signed the contract.